jcreedcmu/pyoro/DESIGN.md

 - Mechanisms are taught ideally wordlessly, by demonstration.

+### Legibility

+- Invisible state is not entirely forbidden, but as much as possible, prefer mechanisms where all the information a player needs to understand is on the screen.

+- For example, we prefer alternative 2 to alternative 1:
+  - alternative 1 is a button could come equipped with data of a destination tile that it affects, or tiles could conversely come equipped with data of which button controls them
+  - alternative 2 is a series of buttons of different colors, which affect the solidity of all tiles of the same color (which are still visible in some form, even when not solid)

+- Where invisible data remains, try to minimize the amount and complexity of experimentation needed to reveal the data.
+For example, doors have invisible data of what their destination room is, but it only requires passing through the door to find out where it goes.

 ### Player Choices

 - The number of player choices available at any given time should be